COSD-PANDA/datasd_council_report_2017/appendix/datasources.md

 ## RollUp Reports
 If there's a report that you periodically prepare for another department (for example budget reports per department that roll up to a budget report compiled by FM), you do NOT need to identify that spreadsheet as a ***datasource*** or a ***dataset***.
 However, we are asking you to use your judgement here -- if this is something that gets PRA'd and your department (as opposed to
-FM in this example) compiles the response to the PRA or something that you think may be useful to someone in another department that is not receiving the report, please put that in as a ***dataset*** and the system where it comes from as a ***datasource***.
+FM in this example) compiles the response to the PRA, or if this is something that you think may be useful to someone in another department that is not receiving the report, please put that in as a ***dataset*** and the system where it comes from as a ***datasource***.

 ## Judgement Calls
-There are some judgment calls required here and we will follow-up with you before reporting a status update on our inventory efforts if it appears your submittal included too much or too little information.
+There are some judgment calls required here, and if it appears your submission included too much or too little information, we will follow-up with you before reporting a status update on our inventory efforts.